The antiferromagnetic $S=1/2$ Heisenberg model on the ${\text{C}}_{60}$ fullerene geometry: Thermodynamics

 \subsection{Specific heat}

-The result for $c\lr{T}$ is shown in Fig.~\ref{fig:c}.
-All members of the icosahedral group exhibit a two-peak structure: The icosahedron shows a high-$T$ shoulder and a low-$T$ peak.
-The dodecahedron has two peaks.
+The result for $c\lr{T}$ is shown in Fig.~\ref{fig:c} and is compared to smaller molecules that exhibit a two-peak structure: For the truncated tetrahedron they are so close to each other that they cannot be resolved, while being distinct for the dodecahedron.
 For {\C}, we find instead a high-$T$ peak (around $T\sim0.58$) and low-$T$ shoulder (around $T\sim0.15-0.19$).
 The high-$T$ peak can be attributed to the energy scale given by $J=1$ and is a general feature of Heisenberg chains~\cite{Xiang_1998,FeiguinWhite_2005,SchmidtHauser_2017}.
-The low-$T$ peak can be attributed to the second scale of the energy gap, provided that the states are well separated.
+The low-$T$ peak can be attributed to the second scale of the energy gap.
+This can also be compared to the specific heat of the icosidodecahedron, which has three peaks~\cite{Schnack_Wendland_2010,Kunisada_Fukimoto_2014,Kunisada_Fukimoto_2015}.
+The middle peak points to the presence of another gap in the region of low-energy states which is absent in the other systems.

 We recall that for a two-level system given by the Hamiltonian $H=\text{diag}\lr{0,\Delta}$, the specific heat has a Schottky peak at $T/\Delta\approx0.417$.
-In other words, a maximum appears when the temperature is tuned to the gap $\Delta$.
+In other words, a maximum appears when the temperature is tuned to the middle of the gap $\Delta$.
 This is roughly consistent with the gap values given in Tab.~\ref{tab:C60ground}.
 The fact that we have a shoulder rather than a clear peak implies that several states of close energy contribute to $c\lr{T}$, i.e. a comparatively high density of states close to the first excited state.
 In fact, we can see that as the bond dimension in the DMRG calculation is increased, we are able to better describe the low-lying states, leading to a flattening of a very shallow peak to a shoulder.

-We note that the form of the specific heat for {\C} is quite close in shape to what is found for the Heisenberg model on the Kagomé lattice~\cite{SindzingreMisguich_2000,MisguichBernu_2005,MisguichSindzingre_2007}.
-However, the latter has a much smaller singlet-triplet gap of $0.13$ and a very small neutral gap of $\sim0.05$~\cite{YanHuseWhite_2011,DepenbrockMcCulloch_2012}, resulting in a low-energy shoulder or shallow peak, whose exact position is difficult to pinpoint, but seems to be below $T\sim0.05$~\cite{MisguichSindzingre_2007}.
-Since the Kagomé lattice has hexagons and frustrated triangles as faces, compared to the frustrated pentagons and hexagons of {\C}, we may have a similarity in the eigenvalue distributions.
-See also the comparison of the Kagomé lattice to a cuboctahedron~\cite{SchmidtHauser_2017}.
+Furthermore, we can say that the states in this vicinity must be singlets or triplets, since the quintet gap lies even higher (see Tab.~\ref{tab:C60ground}).